Language: EN

 Setting up a REST API with NodeJs and Express

-In this post we will learn how to set up a REST API for our Web application quickly and easily with NodeJs and the Express.js module.
+In this entry we are going to learn how to set up a REST API for our Web application quickly and very easily using NodeJs and the Express.js module.

-First, we are going to outline a design for a simple REST API, which represents the operations that we could have in a real Web application.
+First, we will outline a design for a simple REST API, which represents the operations we might have in a real Web application.

-This means that we are interested in performing CRUD (Create, Read, Update, Delete) operations on a data repository, which will normally be a database (MSSQL, MySQL, MariaDB, MongoDB), or any other (files, etc).
+This translates to our interest in performing CRUD operations (Create, Read, Update, Delete) on a data repository, which will usually be a database (MSSQL, MySQL, MariaDB, MongoDB), or any other (files, etc)

-To map each operation offered by our REST API, we use a combination of HTTP request types, URL parameters, Query parameters, and parameters in the request body.
+To map each operation offered by our REST API, we use a combination of HTTP request types, URL parameters, query parameters, and parameters in the body of the request.

-The following table shows the functions available in our example REST API, the equivalent to functions, and the parameters received by each request.
+The following table shows the available functions in our example REST API, their equivalent functions, and the parameters received by each request.

 OperationFunctionRequestUrlParameters